Skip to Content

 How do you know if a snake is constipated?

-You’ll notice your snake is constipated if it hasn’t defecated for weeks, shows a visible bulge in its abdomen, loses appetite, or becomes unusually aggressive.
+You’ll know your snake is constipated if it hasn’t pooped for over two weeks, shows bloating near its vent, becomes lethargic, stops eating, or strains without success.

 Can snakes pass impaction without veterinary intervention?